 A decision that the NFL is a joint venture of multiple firms when it is managing the separable business interests of the member teams need not result in per se illegality or, for that matter, not even in particularly harsh treatment.
 Output limiting restrictions by legitimate joint ventures are dealt with under the ancillary restraints doctrine and tested for reasonableness.
 The great majority of such restraints are reasonable and lawful.
 By contrast, even efficient joint ventures can become vehicles for the naked restraints of their members.

 Hovenkamp, Herbert J., "Intra-Enterprise Activity, Joint Ventures and Sports Leagues: Identifying Unilateral Conduct Under the Antitrust Laws" (2010).
-Faculty Scholarship.
+All Faculty Scholarship.
 1812.